 FONSI – Finding of No Significant Impact

-Under the National Environmental Policy Act (NEPA), CVM must consider how the environment will be affected by an animal drug after it is approved.
+Under the National Environmental Policy Act (NEPA), CVM must consider how the environment will be affected if the center approves an animal drug.
 To do this, the center requires that drug sponsors prepare an Environmental Assessment (EA).
-An EA describes how much drug is expected to get into the environment and its potential effects on the environment.
+This assessment describes how much drug is expected to get into the environment and its potential environmental effects.

-If CVM decides that the drug will not have a significant impact on the environment based on the information in the EA, the center writes what is called a “Finding of No Significant Impact,” or “FONSI” for short.
-If CVM decides that the drug will have a significant environmental impact, the center writes an Environmental Impact Statement (EIS).
+If CVM determines that the drug will not significantly impact the environment based on the information in the EA, the center writes what is called a “Finding of No Significant Impact,” or “FONSI” for short.
+If CVM determines that the drug will significantly impact the environment, the center writes an Environmental Impact Statement (EIS).

-Learn more about environmental impact considerations by visiting the following website: http://www.fda.gov/AnimalVeterinary/DevelopmentApprovalProcess/EnvironmentalAssessments/default.htm.
+Learn more about environmental impact considerations by visiting the following webpage: Environmental Impact Considerations.

-A drug sponsor may ask CVM for a waiver from having to prepare an EA.
-This waiver is called a “categorical exclusion," or “CE” for short.
-A CE means that the drug falls into a legally-defined category that is unlikely to cause a significant environmental impact.
+A drug sponsor can ask CVM for a “categorical exclusion," or “CE” for short.
+A CE means that the drug falls into a legally-defined category that is unlikely to affect the environment.
 If the center grants a CE, the sponsor does not have to prepare an EA.